artfct/Simple-Todo-Reminder/README.md

 # Task-Tracker
 Simple web application for adding and removing todo list.
-Use react and local json server to store todo list
+Use react and local json server to store todo list into mock backend

 <h2>Requirements</h2>
 - React, node.js